Events

 In celebration of Women’s History Month, CLS alumni were honored to attend an inspiring gathering featuring Dr. Amber Price, President of Sentara Williamsburg Regional Medical Center, who delivered a keynote address titled The Art of Authenticity.
 Drawing on her leadership journey in healthcare, Dr. Price spoke about the importance of leading with honesty, purpose, and a strong sense of self.
 Her reflections encouraged attendees to embrace authenticity as a powerful foundation for leadership and professional growth.

 The event brought together women from across the Greater Williamsburg business community for an afternoon of connection and conversation.
 Alumni enjoyed a two course lunch while engaging with Dr. Price’s message and connecting with fellow professionals.
-In a wonderful example of mentorship in action, alumni Eileen Murray ’24 brought two high school students as her guests, giving them the opportunity to meet inspiring women leaders, hear Dr. Price’s remarks, and experience firsthand the value of professional connection and lifelong learning.
+In a wonderful example of mentorship in action, alumni Eileen Murray ’24 brought a Williams & Mary student as her guest, giving her the opportunity to meet inspiring women leaders, hear Dr. Price’s remarks, and experience firsthand the value of professional connection and lifelong learning.

 CLS is grateful to Dr. Price and to the many amazing women who participated